core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The example assumes that the installation is managed.
 That means that a Commissioning Tool (CT) is used to authorize the addition of nodes, name them, and name their services.
-The CT can be connected to the installation in many ways: the CT can be part of the installation network, connected by wifi to the installation network, or connected via GPRS link, or other method.
+The CT can be connected to the installation in many ways: the CT can be part of the installation network, connected by WiFi to the installation network, or connected via GPRS link, or other method.

 It is assumed that there are two naming authorities for the installation: